-My story begins in the small town of Thorndale, Ontario.
 I was raised as your typical 'country' kid...
-I played in the dirt, always had to help with the chores, and considered eating cherry tomatoes right off the porch plant an 'after school snack.'
+I played in the dirt, always had to help with the chores, and I considered eating cherry tomatoes right off the porch plant an 'after school snack.'
 I wasn't an incredibly adventurous eater, but was lucky enough to have parents that cared about food.
 My mom was always a great cook - I have fond memories of making onion buns with her in the winter to go alongside hearty stew (I can still smell those onions!)
 My dad became a great cook a little later in life, but was always picking carrots out of the ground and encouraging us to take a bite - dirt and all.
-He has the greatest green-thumb of anyone I know.
+He has the greatest green-thumb of anyone I know!
 His garden today is full of meyer lemons, tomatoes of all colours and he even has an avocado tree in his office!

-My decision to become a chef came to me in my late teens after my parents separated and, after many meals of Kraft Dinner (eek!), my dad and I decided that since the cook in our lives was no longer in the kitchen, one of us would have to learn.
+My decision to become a chef came to me in my late teens after my parents separated and, after many meals of Kraft Dinner (eek!), my dad and I decided that one of us would have to learn.
 I took it on as a hobby and quickly realized that I had immense passion for it.
 I enrolled in Niagara College's Chef Training program that summer and off I went.

-While working at my favourite restaurant (The Only on King), and part time at Fanshawe College as a lab technician in the Culinary Department, I decided to give catering a go.
-I developed a business plan in 2011 and it was my Five Year Plan to quit my other jobs and start catering full time.
+While working at some of the city's best restaurants (Braise and The Only on King to name a few,) and working part time at Fanshawe College as a lab technician in the Culinary Department, I decided to give catering a go.
+I developed a business plan in 2011 and it was my Five Year Plan to quit my restaurant job and start catering full time.
 This dream became a reality in a short 8 months.
 My dreams were coming true!